-In our endeavor to promote the highest standards of journalistic integrity, our editorial policy and philosophy are outlined on this page.
+In our endeavor to promote the highest standards of journalistic integrity and our editorial policy and philosophy are outlined on this page.

-Architosh is fashioned as an online magazine (online publication) and sustains its economic life through the age-old formula of “advertising.”
-Although we are small in size, we are big in spirit, ambition, intention, and professionalism.
+Architosh is fashioned as an online magazine (online publication) and sustains its economic life through the age-old formula of “advertising” and now reader “subscription” to our premium content branded as architosh INSIDER.
+Although we are small in size, we are big in spirit, ambition, integrity, and professionalism.

-Our new site architecture will give us the tools we need to follow the interest of our readers.
-This will enable us to steer our editorial direction around the type of content Architosh readers are seeking and interested in.
-At the same time, we will continue to shape and develop our 4-Quarter Editorial Calendar around the needs and trends that we see are taking shape in our industries.
+Lastly, our new site architecture gives us the tools we need to follow the interest of our readers.
+This will enable us to steer our editorial direction around the type of content Architosh readers are seeking.

 - Provide neutral, fact-driven “product reviews” aimed at demonstration and capabilities.

 - Publish “all news” provided to us on a “neutral news queue” (NNQ) system.